Over the past several years, North Carolina and South Carolina have become some of the top places people are moving to. Why?

 Asheville, NC.
 Mountain Living + Creative Energy

 Asheville offers a completely different lifestyle compared to most North Carolina cities.
+People are drawn here for the high quality of life—breathtaking Blue Ridge Mountain views, a mild four-season climate, and a vibrant, eclectic culture.

 Lifestyle